Geometric Formulation of Unified Force-Impedance Control on SE(3) for Robotic Manipulators: Introduction

-The stability analysis of a robot interacting with the environment is often nested with the concept of passivity.
-This is due to the fact that the passivity theorem can provide stability guarantees of the overall robot/ environment interaction dynamics, if the robot's closed-loop system is designed to be passive, since the environment is strictly passive \cite{li2002passive,li2001PVFCP1,li2001PVFCP2}. \cite{li1997SmartEscersiceMachinesP1,li1997SmartEscersiceMachinesP2} illustrate the use of closed-loop passivity in the design and implementation of learning controllers for self-optimizing exercise machines, where safe human-machine interaction is indispensable.
-Other passivity-based control design examples include \cite{ferraguti2015energy, rashad2019energy, michel2020passivity}.
+The stability analysis of a robot interacting with the environment is closely tied to the concept of passivity.
+According to the passivity theorem, if a robot's closed-loop dynamics are designed to be passive, the overall robot-environment interaction remains stable, since the environment itself is strictly passive \citep{li2002passive,li2001PVFCP1,li2001PVFCP2}. \cite{li1997SmartEscersiceMachinesP1,li1997SmartEscersiceMachinesP2} illustrate the use of closed-loop passivity in the design and implementation of learning controllers for self-optimizing exercise machines, where safe human-machine interaction is indispensable.
+Other passivity-based control designs can be found in \cite{ferraguti2015energy, rashad2019energy, michel2020passivity}.

-In \cite{haddadin2024unified}, the unified force-impedance control (UFIC) was proposed as a means for a robot manipulator to maintain contact with the environment while executing a task using impedance control and exerting a desired force.
-Using energy tank augmentation, the UFIC control ensures the passivity of the closed-loop system.
-However, the UFIC does not consider the $\SE$ manifold structure inherent in the manipulator's end effector pose description and simply treats pose misalignment errors as Cartesian vectors.
-Another drawback in \cite{haddadin2024unified} is that, in order to establish the passivity of the impedance control term using tank augmentation, a modified desired velocity must be defined, and then it must be integrated to generate a new trajectory.
-This complicates the update of the next step's desired velocity and could lead to a causality breakdown in the control process.
-This is further discussed in Section \ref{sec:VFfield}.
+The unified force–impedance control (UFIC) \citep{haddadin2024unified} was introduced to enable a robot manipulator to maintain contact with the environment while exerting a desired force through impedance control.
+By augmenting the control law with energy tanks, UFIC guarantees the passivity of the closed-loop system.
+However, the UFIC did not consider $\SE$ manifold structure of the end-effector, treating pose errors as simple Cartesian vectors.
+Moreover, to preserve passivity via tank augmentation, UFIC requires defining and integrating a modified desired velocity to generate a new trajectory, which complicates online updates and may induce causality issues (see Section~\ref{sec:VFfield}).